llpeterson/direct/problem.md

 abstract, they are very real problems that are addressed in different ways by different networking technologies.
-This chapter considers these issues in the context of specific network technologies: point-to-point fiber links (for which SONET is the prevelant example); Carrier Sense Multiple Access (CSMA) networks (of which Ethernet is the most famous example); wireless networks (for which 802.11 is the most widespread standard); fiber-to-the home (for which PON is the dominant
+This chapter considers these issues in the context of specific network technologies: point-to-point fiber links (for which SONET is the prevalent example); Carrier Sense Multiple Access (CSMA) networks (of which Ethernet is the most famous example); wireless networks (for which 802.11 is the most widespread standard); fiber-to-the home (for which PON is the dominant